 Hover over the list and click the Down-Arrow to display the same list of features associated with the Marketing and Signup lists.

 Click this to display links to lists of addresses that have been marked as opt-outs, hard bounces, soft bounces, and spam complaints.
 There is also a list called Email Suppression Domains List.
 Here you can list the domains of competitors and others whom you do not want to receive your email campaigns.
-For a detailed description about these lists, please refer to the Getting Started User Guide.
+For a detailed description of these lists, please refer to the Getting Started User Guide.

 Create custom events to track marketing activities generated outside Act-On.
 Click here to learn more about scoring Custom Touch Points.